jnpbl79/jnpbl79.github.io/resume-pablo-lopez.md

 ## Software Developer
 I am Self-driven, motivated and quickly adjust to new conditions.
 I possess good communication skills and am hard working, energetic and have the ability to take on challenges.
-I can work well independently as well within a team and I am able to tackle problems and situations with sensitivity and pro-actively.
+I can work well independently as well as within a team.
+I am able to tackle problems and situations with sensitivity and pro-actively.
 I have over twenty years of experience writing applications, mostly web applications and I am always interested in new challenges.

 ## Experience